 Jack was staying at the Hilton where John was consultant to the casino (gambling was extremely popular in Cuba).
 As Jack got into a cab at the airport, immediately a group of Batista's men jumped the cab, grabbed the driver, and began to beat him up.
 Later Jack was told that the driver had been one of Castro's revolutionaries intending to kidnap him.

-John knew Jack and later saw him Jack standing in the hall.
+Later John walked up to Jack's room and saw Jack standing in the hall.

 "John," Jack said.
 "There's two men in there with guns."